Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 A few Makefiles and source files in the DPDK must be patched first in order to include the new driver.
 This patch is provided separately.

-Other patches (also provided separately) can be necessary:
+Other patches (also provided separately for DPDK 1.2.2 and DPDK 1.3.0) may be
+necessary:

-- One that fixes compilation warnings/errors when enabling debugging.
+- One that fixes compilation warnings/errors when debugging is enabled.
 - Another that enables the DPDK to manage more than a single physical port per adapter (the DPDK normally expects one PCI bus address per port).